 Queen are my favourite band of all time.
 While the words ‘genius’ and ‘legend’ can be overused, they undoubtedly apply to Freddie Mercury, who was taken from us far too soon.
 And all of the members of the group are legends in their own right.
 I never get tired of hearing their amazing music.

 So back in October I visited the Queen shop soon after it opened and got myself a few things.
 And then yesterday I went to see the film, and took another walk to Carnaby to see the lights.
 So in this post I’m going to tell you what I thought of the movie, share some photos of the Carnaby lights and the Queen shop, and show you what I bought.
-I hope you enjoy it!
+Nothing here is sponsored or gifted, and I hope you enjoy it!

 This has been a fun week, because I got to spend time with some good friends who were visiting London for a few days, one of whom was celebrating their 30th birthday.
 They packed plenty in to their short break, having planned things out very well beforehand, and they really enjoyed themselves.
 I didn’t get to spend quite as much time with them as I was hoping to, but I did meet up with them on each of the 3 days they were here.
 So I thought I’d tell you about it, as we did a variety of fun things!